 Is dolphin-assisted therapy effective?

-The efficacy of dolphin-assisted therapy for autism is not currently supported by scientific evidence.
+The effectiveness of dolphin-assisted therapy for autism is not currently supported by scientific evidence [12, 13].
 It is argued that the few studies reporting positive effects of dolphin-assisted therapy did not take into account a number of biases.
 In particular, the results of dolphin therapy may be attributed to simply moving to a new, outdoor, sunny environment .
 In addition, the benefits of dolphin-assisted therapy are often linked to ultra-high frequency vocalizations.
 In fact, there is no evidence of the benefits of these vocalizations, and they are rare during dolphin-assisted therapy sessions, typically exposing children to less than 10 seconds of vocalization .
 Welfare is also an ethical issue to take into account when considering dolphin-assisted therapy.
 The welfare of both the dolphin and the human must be top priority and is challenging to ensure with wild animals .
-Nevertheless, a study reported that interaction programs can have positive short-term effects and could be a form of enrichment for captive dolphins .
+Nevertheless, one study reported that interaction programs can have positive short-term effects and could be a form of enrichment for captive dolphins .

 Can autism be cured with animal contact?

 There is not a current 'cure' for autism, but rather a range of treatments aimed to improve social skills and the quality of life of individuals with autism.
 Animal-assisted intervention is not currently recommended as a primary treatment option for autism, but rather as a complementary or integrative treatment or enrichment activity.
 Empirically supported therapies such as Occupational Therapy, Speech Therapy, and Applied Behavior Analysis remain the primary recommended treatment options for autism.
 Animal-assisted intervention may yield positive outcomes such as increases in social interaction, communicative behaviors, positive emotions, and motor control for some individuals.

 Written by Noémie A. Guérin and the OHAIRE Group